Programs and Services

 Native Grass Program

 Native grass and forbs require a specially designed drill for successful establishment.
 The SWCD assists in planning, seed mix selection and purchase as well as operation of our native grass drill for your seeding needs.
-Our planting service includes tractor, drill and operator at a rate of $30/acre, a $100 mobilization charge, plus the price of seed.

 Contact the Resource Specialist at (320) 598-7321 ext.
 3 to learn more about about site preparation, management and long term stand success.

 Observation Well Monitoring